-Some people have wondered about whether you can rig up a portable generator to power the car while you’re on the road as a way to extend the drive capability of the car.
+Some people have wondered whether you can rig up a portable generator to power the car while you’re on the road as a way to extend the drive capability of the car.

 You cannot charge while driving without doing some serious (and warranty-voiding) modifications to the Tesla.
 That’s definitely not advisable.

-It’s very important to note that a generator needs regular maintenance.
+Also, it’s very important to note that a generator needs regular maintenance.

 If you don’t perform this regular maintenance, the generator won’t start when you need it.

 If this is the only use you foresee for the generator, keep in mind that you’ll need to attend to it regularly even though you won’t actually use it very often.

 All in all, a portable generator can be a relatively cheap and reliable backup power supply that can provide some serious peace of mind.